CakeDC/users/Docs/Documentation/Installation.md

 If you want to use the Users tables to store your users and social accounts:

 ```
-bin/cake migrations migrate -p Users
+bin/cake migrations migrate -p CakeDC/Users
 ```

 Note you don't need to use the provided tables, you could customize the table names, fields etc in your application and then use the plugin configuration to use your own tables instead.
 Please refer to the [Extending the Plugin](Extending-the-Plugin.md) section to check all the customization options

 Load the Plugin